planet-s/ion-plugins/README.md

 Plugins are stored in a directory under ~/.config/ion/plugins with the following structure:
 ```
 plugins/
-  my-plugin/
-    - init.ion
+  <section>/
-    - README.md
+    - <plugin>.ion
   ...
 ```
-The init.ion is read at the shell lauch and should register its functions.
+The ion script is read at the shell launch and should register its functions.

-### Themes
-Themes are stored under ~/.config/ion/plugins/themes.
-You can load the one you like with `load_theme <your theme>`
+A comment describing the plugin should be placed at the begining of the file if you wish to send it upstream.
+It will be sourced for the pages documentation.

 ## Contributors
 Feel free to pick an issue and/or send patches for additional features.